ManticoreGamesInc/platform-documentation/src/references/networking.md

 #### Example Uses of Static Context

-Things you would usually place in a server context include:
+Things you would usually place in a static context include:

 - Procedurally generated geometry that needs to have player collision
 - Complicated geometry that needs to be collidable, but only needs to move as a unit.